 Just like Lewis and Clark, we are constantly looking for birds, flowers,

-trees, and other interesting objects. here is the 2007 list.
+trees, and other interesting objects. here is the list as of August 17.

-Everyone contributed but certain people volunteered to collect
+Everyone contributes but certain people have volunteered to collect

 Bird List as of August

 American Crow, American Redstart, American Robin, Bank Swallow,

 Barn Swallow, Black-billed Magpie, Bobolink, Gray Catbird, Turkey,